 Most teams get a goal or project and madly start working on goal accomplishment.
-Without clear team charter agreements, though, teams experience what Peter Drucker described when he said, “The only things that naturally occur in organizations are anger, frustration, and fear.”
+Without clear team charter agreements, though, teams experience some negative effects.
+This is what Peter Drucker described when he said.
+“The only things that naturally occur in organizations are anger, frustration, and fear.”

-Our research and experience tell us that teams need clarity of purpose, values, goals, and strategy as a foundation for team performance and team member morale.
-Chartering your team helps align team member skills and effort towards the accomplishment of agree-to goals and targets.
+Our research and experience tell us that teams need clarity of purpose, values, goals, and strategy.
+This is a foundation for team performance and team member morale.
+Chartering your team helps align team members’ skills and efforts towards the accomplishment of agreed-to goals and targets.
 In addition, these clear agreements enable desired norms in how team members work with and treat each other as they work to accomplish team goals.

-When warmer weather approaches, managers and leaders are inspired and decide that their team needs to do some outdoor bonding and celebrating, so they sign up for a “teambuilding” session.
-Activities such as paintball, whitewater rafting, ropes courses, simulations, cooking competitions, and the like are common team building exercises.
-The hope is that team activities will help improve relationships across team members, increase cooperative interaction, and team productivity.
+When warmer weather approaches, managers and leaders are inspired.
+They decide that their team needs to do some outdoor bonding and celebrating, So they sign up for a “teambuilding” session.
+Activities such as paintball, whitewater rafting, ropes courses, simulations, cooking competitions, and the like are common team-building exercises.
+The hope is that team activities will help improve relationships among team members.
+The exercises will increase cooperative interaction and team productivity.

 Key Elements of a Team Charter